On the Visibility category of the Shafarevich--Tate group: Introduction

-\begin{remark} \Cref{thm:explicit_cremona_mazur_for_n_2} applies more generally to any smooth curve of genus $1$ given as a double cover of $\P^1$ ramified at $4$ points; not just locally soluble ones. \end{remark}
+\begin{remark} \Cref{thm:explicit_cremona_mazur_for_n_2} applies more generally to any smooth curve $C/K$ of genus $1$ given as a double cover of $\P^1$ ramified at $4$ points, as long as the curve has order $2$ in the Weil-Chatelet group $H^1(K,\Jac(C))$ and the binary quartic satisfies the condition in \Cref{eq:general_binary_quartic}.
+That is, the curve $C$ need not be locally soluble. \end{remark}

-\begin{remark} Bruin \cite{Bruin04} showed explicitly that elements of $\Sha(E)[2]$ can be visualized in abelian surfaces formed by gluing $E$ with suitable quadratic twists.
-Klenke \cite{Klenke} proved visibility of elements of $H^1(K,E)[2]$ in abelian surfaces, at the expense of losing the explicitness.
+\begin{remark} Klenke was the first to prove visibility of elements of $H^1(K,E)[2]$ in abelian surfaces.
+Thereafter, Bruin \cite{Bruin04} showed that elements of $\Sha(E)[2]$ can be visualized in abelian surfaces formed by gluing $E$ with suitable quadratic twists.
 In comparison, \Cref{thm:explicit_cremona_mazur_for_n_2} explicitly realizes visibility in abelian surfaces for a subset of $H^1(K,E)[2]$ containing $\Sha(E)[2]$.
-Moreover, the abelian surfaces are formed by gluing $E$ with another elliptic curve $F$, which in general, is not a quadratic twist of $E$. \end{remark}
+Moreover, the abelian surfaces are formed by gluing $E$ with another elliptic curve $F$, which in general is not a quadratic twist of $E$. \end{remark}

-For order $3$ elements in $\Sha(E)$, whose associated torsor is not diagonal (i.e., not of the form $f(x,y,z)=ax^3+by^3+cz^3+mxyz)$), we give an explicit Cremona–Mazur curve of genus $4$ in \Cref{subsec:explicit_cremona_mazur_for_n_3}.
-For elliptic curves of conductor $N<300{,}000$ we obtain computational evidence indicating that, in the majority of cases ($> 99\%$), the Jacobian of this Cremona--Mazur curve yields a minimal visualization.
-Here we are using Fisher's database \cite{Fisher_Database_Order3Sha} of such elements.
+For order $3$ elements in $\Sha(E)$, in the case where $E$ does not admit a rational $3$-isogeny, we give an explicit de Jong curve of genus $4$ in \Cref{subsec:explicit_cremona_mazur_for_n_3}.
+Using Fisher's database \cite{Fisher_Database_Order3Sha}, we verified for each of the $90{,}932$ ternary cubics arising from such curves of conductor $N<300{,}000$ that the Jacobian of this de Jong curve yields a minimal visualization, establishing the following theorem.